cyrillglockner/bonsaiai.github.io/source/includes/examples/_cartpole.html.md

 }
 ```

 Simulator `cartpole_simulator` receives inputs of two types.
 The first, `Action`, specifies the action that the AI will take in the simulation.
 The second, `CartPoleConfig`, specifies the configuration of the simulation.
-The simulator outputs a value of type `GameState` which contains the state of the simulator at the end of an episode.
+The simulator outputs a value of type `GameState` which contains the state of the simulator at each iteration.

 ## Simulator File